mrbusche/backseatfan.com/_posts/2011-01-22-brett-favre-rise-spoof-what-should-i-do.md

 <div class="entry">
   <p>
-    Everybody has made fun of LeBron James &#8220;Rise&#8221; commercial, from South Park to SportsNation.
-This guy has a &#8220;Rise&#8221; spoof on Brett Favre.
+    Everybody has made fun of LeBron James "Rise" commercial, from South Park to SportsNation.
+This guy has a "Rise" spoof on Brett Favre.
 This guy looks just like Favre, talks like Favre, and is pretty damn funny.
   </p>

   <p>